mseminatore/TeslaJS/README.md

 # TeslaJS
-An unofficial NodeJS library that encapsulates the Tesla API.
+An unofficial NodeJS library that encapsulates the Tesla RESTful API.
+This library should support all existing Tesla vehicles.

 It is important to acknowledge that there are already several very good Javascript libraries available for the Tesla.
 So why create another one?
-This library was created for two main reasons:
+Rather than contribute to and modify one or more of the existing libraries, this library was created for two main reasons:

 1. The anticipated need for a few small but important features that existing libraries did not provide
 2. I was looking for a personal opportunity to learn more about the Tesla REST API, Node.js and Git/GitHub